GitLab Operator

 GitLab Operator does not support:

-- Deployment by using the GitLab Environment Toolkit.
-Support for this integration is proposed in GitLab Operator issue 1571.
+- Managing existing Helm chart-based instances with GitLab Operator.
+Support for improvements is proposed in GitLab Operator issue 1567.

 - Git over SSH with OpenShift routes.
 For more information, see GitLab Operator documentation on OpenShift Routes.